 What drinks should I give my baby while baby-led weaning?

 Only give your baby water, breastmilk or formula while weaning, offering a small amount during each meal time.
-I highly recommend starting them out with an open cup from the beginning, either a small shot glass or a Doidy cup as below, which helps little ones learn how to control water flow and sipping:
+I highly recommend starting them out with an open cup from the beginning, either a small shot glass or a non-plastic cup like the wooden cups from Jungle Culture.

 I made the mistake of starting Ursula out on various sippy or 360º cups and really wish I’d just offered an open cup right from the start.
-She’s 2.5 now and is still on closed beakers.
-I now have another weaning journey to do while I teach her how to drink from an open cup.
+At 2.5 she was still on closed beakers and it took me another mini-weaning journey to teach her how to drink from an open cup (at 3y3m we’re finally there!)

 Once they are past 12 months old and getting the majority of their nutrition from solid food, you can ditch any formula and offer a low sodium plant-based milk.
 I settled on unsweetened oat milk with Ursula due to its’ low sodium and sugar content, plus its’ creamier taste.
 Almond is another good option but learn from my mistakes and stay away from the Alpro soy kids milk – it’s packed full of sugar.
 I started out with this and boy did I suddenly notice come bedtime!!